Bristol Castle: History

 The first castle built at Bristol was a timber motte and bailey, presumably erected on the command of William the Conqueror, who retained the manor of Bristol within the royal demesne.
 One of William's closest allies, Geoffrey de Montbray, Bishop of Coutances, appears to have had control of the castle in William's name.
 The Domesday Book of 1086 records that he received part of the king's income from the borough.
 The castle is first mentioned in surviving records in 1088, when Geoffrey used it as a base in his rebellion against King William II.

 After William II triumphed, the English lands of the rebels were redistributed to his loyal followers.
 Among the recipients was Robert FitzHamon, who having thus gained a large swathe of Gloucestershire, including Bristol Castle, founded the feudal barony of Gloucester.
 His eldest daughter and heiress Mabel FitzHamon married Robert, 1st Earl of Gloucester, illegitimate son of King Henry I. On the death of her father in 1107, Mabel brought to her husband the feudal barony of Gloucester: thus he is generally known as "Robert of Gloucester".

 This great fortress was to play a key role in the civil wars that followed the death of Henry I of England.

-Henry's only legitimate son William drowned in 1120, so Henry eventually declared his one legitimate daughter Matilda his heir.
-However her cousin, Stephen of Blois usurped the throne on Henry's death in 1135.
+Henry's only legitimate son William drowned in the wreck of the White Ship in 1120, so Henry eventually declared his one legitimate daughter Matilda his heir.
+However her cousin, Stephen of Blois, usurped the throne on Henry's death in 1135.
 Matilda's half-brother Robert of Gloucester became her trusted right-hand man – the commander of her troops.
 Rebels rallied to his castle at Bristol.

 Stephen reconnoitred Bristol in 1138 but decided that the town was impregnable.
 As his chronicler reported: "On one side of it, where it is considered more exposed to siege and more accessible, a castle rising on a vast mound, strengthened by wall and battlements, towers and divers engines, prevents an enemy's approach."
 After Stephen was captured in 1141, he was imprisoned in Bristol Castle until Robert of Gloucester was also captured and an exchange of prisoners was made.

 Bristol Castle was Robert of Gloucester's principal seat in England.
 He added greatly to its exterior fortifications and rebuilt the interior.